varigence/docs/bimlflex/user-guide/extension-points.md

 ### Project Script File

-As mentioned, one of the advantages of using extension points is to centralise code in Biml.
+As mentioned, one of the advantages of using extension points is to centralize code in Biml.
 This is relevant for script tasks as it is for any other complex ETL tasks.

 For more information on how to implement a custom script task in Biml use the following resource.
 [https://www.varigence.com/Documentation/Language/Element/AstTaskScriptProjectNode](https://www.varigence.com/Documentation/Language/Element/AstTaskScriptProjectNode)